Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 4. Warren Buffett: started his partnership after he had learned investing under his guru Benjamin Graham.
 (Also, bought his first share at age 11)
 5. Elon Musk: At age 12 sold his first game which he programmed.

-All these people when went into forming a company where they knew what they were dealing with.
+All these people when went into building a company where they knew what they were dealing with.
 They didn’t start a startup just for the sake of it instead they found a gap in the society and exploited it towards their advantage.

 Paul Graham suggests that focus on gaining knowledge and not starting a company just for the sake of it.
 Your company must add value to the lives of people it serves for.